Air date: June 2, 1961

 In this totalitarian society, Romney Wordsworth (Burgess Meredith) is arrested for being "obsolete".
 The reason for this is his profession, librarian.
 As The State bans all books, he is therefore obsolete.
-He is put on trial with the Chancellor (Fritz Weaver) serving as judge.
+He is put on trial with The Chancellor (Fritz Weaver) serving as judge.
 It is revealed that Wordsworth also believes in God, whom The State declares does not exist.
 This does not of course make The Chancellor more fond of him.
 He is held to be obsolete and sentenced to death.
 Wordsworth makes three requests: that only his assassin know the method of his death, that he die at midnight the next day, and that his execution be televised.
 These requests are granted.

 The Chancellor returns to his court, but finds his old subaltern in his usual seat.
 He demands an explanation, and is informed that due to his cowardice and invoking God, he has been judged obsolete.
 He begs for a second chance, citing his previous accomplishments, but they are unmoved.
 He tries to escape, but the court members assault him and drag him away.

-- Batman Gambit/Guile Hero: Wordsworth has a truly an awesome one.
-He locks himself and the Chancellor in the same room as a bomb that is set to kill him.
-Knowing that the Chancellor is a coward, he keeps him there until he freaks out... at which point he sets him free to face a Humiliation Conga.
+- Batman Gambit: Wordsworth has truly an awesome one.
+He locks himself and The Chancellor in the same room as a bomb that is set to kill him.
+Knowing that The Chancellor is a coward, he keeps him there until he freaks out... at which point he sets him free to face a Humiliation Conga.

-- Blatant Lies: The Chancellor claims that the State has disproven the existence of God.
-Wordsworth, however, doesn't believe a word of it - and their interactions hint that such a declaration wasn't fact so much as it was a means for the State to remove religion from its equation.
-It's not as if declaring that "God does not exist" is going to convince people who believe it.
+- The Chancellor claims that the State has disproven the existence of God.
+Wordsworth, however, doesn't believe a word of it - and their interactions hint that such a declaration wasn't fact so much as it was a means for The State to remove religion from its equation.
+It's not as if declaring that "God does not exist" is going to convince people who believe it anyway.

-- The Chancellor claiming that the State has decreed that books no longer exist, whilst reading from a ledger.
-Furthermore, Wordsworth's room is stacked high with various books, further proving this is not the case at all (though Wordsworth later says he's hidden his Bible, so presumably they might not have searched his house-though it does seem a bit of an oversight).
+- The Chancellor claiming that The State has decreed that books no longer exist, whilst reading from a ledger.
+Furthermore, Wordsworth's room is stacked high with various books, further proving this is not the case at all (though Wordsworth later says he's hidden his Bible, so presumably they might not have searched his house-it does seem a bit of an oversight however).

-- Dirty Coward: The Chancellor is called as such by his replacement and the State.
+- Dirty Coward: The Chancellor is called such by his replacement and The State.

 - Dying Moment of Awesome: This episode is all about Wordsworth's.

-- Dystopia Justifies the Means/For the Evulz: This seems to be the objective of the State.
+- Dystopia Justifies the Means: This seems to be the objective of The State.
 They got rid of books, they got rid of religion and they get rid of anybody whom they deem "obsolete" in order to tighten their grip on society.
-When Wordsworth calls them out over how they're even more awful as Hitler and Stalin, the Chancellor seems proud of this.
+When Wordsworth calls them out over how they're even more awful than Hitler and Stalin, The Chancellor seems proud of this.
 The State's goal seems to simply be control and power for their own sake.
 He does vaguely mention that it's to "eliminate undesirables", but why isn't explained.

-- Evil Gloating: The Chancellor smugly proclaims that The State has executed more than 1300 people in under 6 hours.
+- Evil Gloating: The Chancellor smugly proclaims that The State executed more than 1300 people in under 6 hours.
 He's added to the number in the end.

 - "Facing the Bullets" One-Liner: Combined with Ironic Echo.
 "Yes!
 In the name of God I WILL let you out!"